Multichannel Ecommerce: Types, Tools and Best Practices

 Main Types of Multichannel Ecommerce Platforms

+There are many ways you can sell your products and services online.
 While using multiple ecommerce platforms is a good practice, it’s worth noting that not every platform will be relevant to your business.
-So consider all the options here, and choose the ones you know will be right for you and your customers.
+So consider all the options here, and choose the most suitable ones for you and your customers.

 These are software subscription services where you pay the company to host your store.
 They also manage the technical side of it, using cloud-based solutions.
 They manage your server, coding, and security.
 You then access your store using a web browser, where you can design, launch, and run it.